 Melt the butter in a small bowl and set aside.
 In a separate bowl, combine the cinnamon and brown sugar, mixing them together.
 In a separate bowl, add the diced apples.
 Set aside.

-Once the dough has risen fully, preheat the oven to 375 degrees Fahrenheit and line a large 9x13 baking dish with parchment paper, allowing excess to hang from the sides.
+Once the dough has risen fully, line a large 9x13 baking dish with parchment paper, allowing excess to hang from the sides.

 Then, generously brush melted butter (leaving aside 1 Tbsp) atop dough, followed by the brown sugar-cinnamon mixture, ensuring that the top is coated evenly.
 NOTE: I also use a 'pastry brush' to sweep sugar mixture evenly across the dough to ensure that every bite is sweet!